cmacaulay/unit-testing/README.md

 The web presentation is using [Remark](http://gnab.github.com/remark) which is pretty awesome.

-Open presentation.html in your browser
+Clone this repo and open presentation.html in your browser.